taahakh/taahakh/README.md

 -----------------

 Started coding static websites and got into the realm of web frameworks.
-Developed multiple programs in many different languages such as Java, Python, Go I love building web solutions but now i also have a keen interest in AI and Machine Learning.
+Developed multiple programs in many different languages such as Java, Python, Go.
+I love building web solutions but now i also have a keen interest in AI and Machine Learning.

 * 🌍  I'm based in London